 Cart Operations

-// Creating cart with typed item structure
+// Creating cart with typed item structure from OpenAPI

-const cart = await client.cart.createCart({
+const { data, error } = await client.cart.createCart({

 items: [{